DejanLjubej/UnityBlackJackPublic/README.md

 # UnityBlackJackPublic
 A simple black jack game made in unity

-This project was last editet on 3.Oct 2021
+This project was last edited in fall 2021